Top

 Undergraduate students wishing to enrol in a graduate course offered by the Department of Computer Science must follow these steps:

-1. Submit the Undergraduate Request to Enrol in a DCS Graduate Course form;
+2. Submit the Request for Undergraduate Enrolment in DCS Graduate Course Form;

 4. Undergraduate students who are either an Arts & Science student in a program other than Computer Science or are not Faculty of Arts & Science students and would like to count the course towards their program, will need to request this directly from their program’s corresponding undergraduate office.
 For Arts & Science students in a Computer Science program, the course will count as equivalent to a 400-level CSC course.

-Students submitting a request to enrol in a graduate course will be required to provide an up-to-date copy of their Academic History for review by the course instructor, as well as a brief statement for each course applied to explaining why they want to enrol in that course and why they have the necessary background for that course.
+Students submitting a request to enrol in a graduate course will be required to provide an up-to-date copy of their Academic History for review by the course instructor, as well as a brief statement explaining why they want to enrol in that course and why they have the necessary background for that course.

 Approval for enrolment in a graduate course may require that: